Biotech SEO Strategies for Top Rankings [+ examples]

 If you have a large budget and a team of experienced SEO professionals, you may be able to handle your SEO in-house.
 However, if you have a limited budget or in-house expertise, you may want to consider hiring an agency.

-SEO agency can provide you with several benefits, such as access to expert SEO professionals, access to specialized tools and resources, and a proven track record of success.
+A biotech SEO agency can provide you with several benefits, such as access to expert SEO professionals, access to specialized tools and resources, and a proven track record of success.

 There are additional considerations for SEO and launching campaigns as well.